Fujitsu takes conservation prize for immersion cooling system

-In recent years the growing prevalence of technologies such as IoT and artificial intelligence (AI) has contributed to concerns about the rise in energy consumption accompanying the continued dramatic increase in data volumes and processing loads handled by datacentres.
+In recent years the growing prevalence of technologies such as IoT and artificial intelligence (AI) has contributed to concerns about the rise in energy consumption accompanying the continued dramatic increase in data volumes and processing loads handled by data centers.

-Fujitsu developed the Immersion Cooling System by working to commercialise new cooling systems, aiming to provide a comprehensive energy-saving solution that takes into account both ICT devices and datacentre facilities as a unified whole.
+Fujitsu developed the Immersion Cooling System by working to commercialise new cooling systems, aiming to provide a comprehensive energy-saving solution that takes into account both ICT devices and data center facilities as a unified whole.

 Through such developments as supercomputers, the company has cultivated the i liquid cooling technology over many years.

-This award recognises that this product contributes to energy savings while providing the high usability demanded in datacentre operations.
+This award recognises that this product contributes to energy savings while providing the high usability demanded in data center operations.